 Streaming SIMD Extensions 2 (SSE2)

 SSE2 extends the MMX Technology and SSE technology with the addition of 144 instructions that deliver performance increases across a broad range of applications.
-The SIMD integer instructions introduced with MMX technology have been extended from 64 to 128 bits, doubling the effective execution rate of SIMD integer type operations.
+The SIMD integer instructions introduced with MMX technology are extended from 64 to 128 bits.
+This doubles the effective execution rate of SIMD integer type operations.

-Original SSE instructions are also enhanced to support a flexible and higher dynamic range of computational power by supporting arithmetic operations on multiple data types (for example, double words and quad words).
-SSE2 instructions allow software developers maximum flexibility to implement algorithms and provide performance enhancements when running software such as MPEG-2, MP3, 3D graphics, and more.
+Original SSE instructions are enhanced to support a flexible and higher dynamic range of computational power.
+This is done by supporting arithmetic operations on multiple data types.
+Examples include double words and quad words.
+SSE2 instructions allow software developers maximum flexibility.
+They can implement algorithms and provide performance enhancements when running software such as MPEG-2, MP3, and 3D graphics.